julianprester/website/src/links/scalable-watermarking-for-identifying-large-language-model-outputs-nature.md

   https://media.springernature.com/m685/springer-static/image/art%3A10.1038%2Fs41586-024-08025-4/MediaObjects/41586_2024_8025_Fig1_HTML.png
 syndicated: false
 ---
 SynthID, a new watermarking method, claims to improve LLM-generated text detection.
-Color me skeptical.
 How robust will this *really* be against adversarial attacks or even just minor edits?
 The watermarking arms race is on, and I doubt this is the silver bullet.